timchunght/contacts-rank/README.md

 This is a very simple algorithm with with a weight structure as in elasticsearch.

+### Interesting observation

 I did notice that the result given as examples do not exist in the actual json file.
-For example, the example is "email": "jj@yahoo.com" but the json is "email": "jj@Yahoo.com" with a capital "Y".
-Same for "zed" and "Zed".
-Is that intentional? ``Nonetheless, I am assuming this is a typo and I am changing the test cases to match the data.`` If this is not a typo, then I should probably format the result like downcasing email and capitalizing name.``
+For example, the example is ``"email": "jj@yahoo.com"`` but the json is ``"email": "jj@Yahoo.com"`` with a capital ``"Y"``.
+Same for ``"zed"`` and ``"Zed"``.
+Is that intentional?

+Nonetheless, I am assuming this is a typo and I am changing the test cases to match the data.
+If this is not a typo, then I should probably format the result like downcasing email and capitalizing name.

 ### Installation